Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.

 now.

-What were men and women's roles in the Apalachee tribe?
+What were men and women's jobs in the Apalachee tribe?

 Apalachee men were hunters and sometimes went to war to protect their families.